loanmarket/career-ladder/Cloud.md

 #### I am able to develop quality, high quality cloud solutions to support our customers.

-- I am able to gather requirements from stake holders independantly.
+- I am able to gather requirements from stake holders independently.
 - I am able to design cloud solutions based on the requirements.
 - I am able to code and integrate quality solutions in the cloud.
 - I am able to support and suggest improvements for solutions to ensure they meet business requirements and are resilient.